Logo

 There are multiple ways of adding books to your JetReader library:

-- Connect to a Calibre library in Dropbox/OneDrive/Google Drive/WebDAV/NextCloud/ownCloud.
+• Connect to a Calibre library stored in a cloud service (Dropbox/OneDrive/Google Drive/WebDAV/NextCloud/ownCloud).

 If you want other ways of adding books to your library, please let me know!

-No. JetReader has no built-in store, it's just a reading app.
+No. JetReader has no built-in store, it's just a synchronization/reading app.
 You need to buy your books elsewhere, then add them to your JetReader library (or open them with JetReader from another app).

 Once inside the server editor, make sure the Address is prefixed with https://, and optionally check "Skip certificate validation" in the Advanced section.